 Abrasion refers to the wear down of a metal surface under stress or external impact, which can be protected using abrasion-resistant coatings.
 However, it can be intentionally imposed using abrasives to rub and shape another workpiece in some applications.
 Abrasives are commonly found in grinding wheels and polishing compounds.

 Annealing is a heat treatment process under which the internal crystal structure of metals, such as aluminum, copper, and brass, changes to reduce hardness and increase ductility.
-Annealing is also performed to save materials from turning brittle after a hardening process and to improve their machinability.
+This heat treatment process is also performed to save materials from turning brittle after a hardening process and to improve their machinability.

 Brittleness is the ability of a metal to develop fractures without undergoing any change in size or shape when subjected to an external force.
 A material is brittle if there is little elastic deformation and no significant plastic deformation before fracture.
 Therefore, when you match the broken halves, they fit exactly.